Most people think Russian is hard to learn.

 - Prepositions are always before the word they are attached to. На работу (to work). Возле дома (around the house). К врачу (to the doctor).

-- If you connect two sentences with a word like “and” (и), “but” (но), “or” (или), the words need to stay in their own sentence.
+- If you connect two sentences with a word like “and” (и), “but” (но), “or” (или), the words need to stay in their own subsentence.

-- If you want some more structure, you can simply use the English word order: Noun + verb + object + indirect object.
+- If you feel like you need more structure, you can always just use the English word order: Noun + verb + object + indirect object.
 “I gave flowers to my mother”.

 3) The Russian language does not have articles, so you cannot make mistakes there